(A) Phase one "Application" -

 (5) Such other information as is necessary and useful to determine that the property is appropriate for inclusion, as requested by the director.

-(H) Phase six " Execution of Deed of Easement" upon the review of documents required by this rule, the landowner shall convey a deed of agricultural easement to the state of Ohio where:
+(H) Phase five " Execution of Deed of Easement" upon the review of documents required by this rule, the landowner shall convey a deed of agricultural easement to the state of Ohio where:

 (1) ODA shall:

-(a) Tender a lump sum payment to title insurance company, as escrow agent for distribution to:
+(a) Tender a lump sum payment to title insurance company or the local sponsor, who will obtain a title insurance company or other agent to act, as escrow agent for distribution to:

 (i) The landowner and/or landowner's assignee(s) in the proportions directed by the landowner, or